sunny-kakrani/Devops-with-AWS-/D. Maven Build Tool/maven.md

-* Central repository is maintaining by Apache organization
+* Central repositgit story is maintaining by Apache organization

 * every company will maintain their own remote repository (Ex: Nexus, JFrog)